 The Buffalo State Alumni Association coordinates events, services, and benefits for our graduates.

-Buffalo State at a Glance
+Buffalo State College,

 State University of New York

 Middle States Association of Colleges and Schools; numerous professional organizations for specific academic programs.

 Carnegie Master’s 1 institution

-Faculty and Staff
+Faculty and Staff Profile